Omnistac/zedux/docs/api/act.md

 We've seen what happens when a library leaves the implementation of low-level details (read: boilerplate) up to the user.
 We get a massive divide between those who think explicitly creating all boilerplate is best, and a couple hundred libraries offering a "better" way.

 Zedux provides a high-level api for action and reducer creation out of the box.
-Since its actually a pretty good one, the number of competing libraries will be minimal.
+Since it's actually a pretty good one, the number of competing libraries will be minimal.
 And the low-level people, while unhindered, will at least not be joined by those whose only reason for writing boilerplate is, "Well, that's how the docs do it."

 ## Notes